MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

       az provider show -n Microsoft.PowerPlatform --subscription {subscriptionId}
       ```

-Now your Azure subscription is set up to use Power Platform pay as you go.
+Now your Azure subscription is set up to use Power Platform pay-as-you-go.

 ## Link an Azure subscription to an environment